-What are the most common side effects of LOQTORZITM?
+What are the possible side effects of LOQTORZI?

-- The most common side effects of LOQTORZITM when used with cisplatin and gemcitabine include: nausea; vomiting; decreased appetite; constipation; low levels of thyroid hormone; rash; fever; diarrhea; burning or feeling of pins and needles in feet and toes; cough; muscle and bone pain; upper respiratory infection; sleep problems; dizziness; and feeling generally unwell. - The most common side effects of LOQTORZITM when used alone include: tiredness; low levels of thyroid hormone; muscle and bone pain.
+LOQTORZI can cause serious side effects.
+See "What is the most important information I should know about LOQTORZI?"

+Common side effects of LOQTORZI when used with cisplatin and gemcitabine include:

+- nausea

+- vomiting

+- decreased appetite

+- constipation

+- low levels of thyroid hormone

+- rash

+- fever

+- diarrhea

+- burning or feeling of pins and needles in feet and toes

+- cough

+- muscle and bone pain

+- upper respiratory infection

+- sleep problems

+- dizziness

+- feeling generally unwell

+Common side effects of LOQTORZI when used alone include:

+- tiredness

+- low levels of thyroid hormone

+- muscle and bone pain

-These are not all the possible side effects of LOQTORZITM.
-Talk to your healthcare provider for medical advice about side effects.
+These are not all the possible side effects of LOQTORZI.

-You are encouraged to report side effects of prescription drugs to the FDA.
-Visit www.fda.gov/medwatch or call 1-800-FDA-1088.
+Call your doctor for medical advice about side effects.
+You may report side effects to FDA at 1-800-FDA-1088.